OpenHospitalityNetwork/openHospitality.network/README.md

 * We aim to solve the issue of centralized boards ending up with too much power and locking their own communities in a platform the members cannot influence or move away from without:
   * excluding themselves from the community - right now, although a single user can relatively easily move from one platform to another, they can not do it [travelers] without losing access to the hosts on that platform and [hosts] while remaining discoverable for travelers who haven't moved (yet) - so **the community, as a whole, is trapped**,
-  * losing history - 1. trust, often built on _reputation_ is very important for hospitality exchange.
+  * loosing history - 1. trust, often relying on _reputation_ built over many _experiances_ of interactions with a person, is crucial for participation in reciprocal hospitality exchange.
 2. connections and memories are invaluable!
 * We hope to grow network of (active!) hosts reachable from any platform…
 * … and flexibility to choose who, when and where we’d like to host
 * We hope to increase diversity of platforms so that everyone can choose what fits them best